Caleb M. Trujillo

 Intro

 One of my favorite parts of my job is getting lost in data.
 We live in a data age, which brings up new questions, tools, and concerns for how to manage, share, and understand a rich sea of information.
-My goal is to help my students and colleagues to usher in data-intensive research responsibly.
+My goal is to help my students and colleagues usher in data-intensive research responsibly.
 My path to data visualization has been circuitous.
-I was trained in molecular biology, worked in developmental biology laboratories, and now research undergraduate biology education.
+I was trained in molecular biology, worked in developmental biology laboratories, and am now researching undergraduate STEM education.
 I use data visualization to conduct research in science education, empower students to work with data, and provide insights into how students learn.

 Teaching